-- If the downloading procedure failed because of a network problem or manually stopping, you can choose ‘Tools’ menu –‘Driver Download Manager’ or click ‘My Downloads’ to continue downloading.
+- If the downloading procedure failed because of a network issue or manually stopping, you can choose ‘Tools’ menu –‘Driver Download Manager’ or click ‘My Downloads’ to continue downloading.
 Driver Updater allows you to resume interrupted transfers, you needn’t download the entire file over again.

 - Driver Updater indicates that there are 8 devices drivers need updating, but there are only 4 drivers left in download list after choosing them all to update.
 Why?